-After the revocation, when the court sentenced Knoble on the underlying offense.
-He appealed to the Superior Court of Pennsylvania, alleging the incriminating questions during the polygraph tests violated his 5th Amendment rights.
+After the revocation, when the court sentenced Knoble on the underlying offense, he appealed to the Superior Court of Pennsylvania, alleging the incriminating questions during the polygraph tests violated his Fifth Amendment rights.
 The Superior Court agreed with Knoble citing Commonwealth v.
 Shrawder, 940 A.2d 436, 443 (Pa.
 Super.
 2007) that inquiries were permissible only if they related to the underlying offense and the information would not be used against him in subsequent criminal trials.
 The Superior Court reversed the trial court because the inquiries violated Knoble's 5th Amendment rights.

 Knowing his probation officer would be privy to the disclosed sexual history information, Knoble signed a limited confidentiality waiver consenting to the unrestricted communication between program staff and his probation officer.
-He could have invoked his 5th Amendment rights at any stage but did not.
-Since his probation condition did not require him to choose between self-incrimination and jeopardizing his liberty, Knoble's failure to invoke his 5th Amendment protection cannot be excused.
+He could have invoked his Fifth Amendment rights at any stage but did not.
+Since his probation condition did not require him to choose between self-incrimination and jeopardizing his liberty, Knoble's failure to invoke his Fifth Amendment protection cannot be excused.
 The Supreme Court reversed the Superior Court order and remanded it for reinstatement of the trial court's sentencing order.
-See: Commonwealth of Pennsylvania v.
-Knoble, 42 A.3d 976 (Pa.
-2012).

 As a digital subscriber to Prison Legal News, you can access full text and downloads for this and other premium content.

 Related legal case

 |Penn.
 S.Ct., No. J-55-2010

 |State Supreme Court